 This is a no compromise solution.
 A robust 1:1 Choke Balun for use with a Doublet or G5RV where ladder-line meets coax - Perhaps just after your ATU.
 You could also position it at the base of a resonant vertical - to act as a choke/isolator.
 We don't cut corners: This balun is wound using RG142 coax and the ferrite core is an FT240-31 offering resistive performance between 3.5MHz and 30MHz so a perfect solution for your all-band HF aerial - and it's rated for over 400 watts continuous.

 160m/80m : If you intend to use this Choke mostly below 15MHz, we can supply it with 12 turns instead of the usual 8.
-This gives improved choking performance on the lower bands.
+This gives improved choking performance on the lower bands but it can still be used across the whole of HF.
 Please note that this is a custom option and will add 24 hours to the delivery time.

 Check out the 2nd picture showing the inside - clear casting-resin for a weather-proof seal!

-Made (and used) by us - Be weary of any supplier who can't (or won't) tell you what's inside the box you buy!
+Made (and used) by us - Be wary of any supplier who can't (or won't) tell you what's inside the box you buy!

 Baluns - What/Why?